swiftlang/swift/docs/SIL.rst

 As mentioned above trivial move only wrapped types are actually non-trivial.
 This is because in SIL ownership is tied directly to non-trivialness so unless we did that we could not track ownership accurately.
-This is loss of triviality is not an issue for most of the pipeline since we eliminate all move only wrapper types for trivial types during the guaranteed optimizations after we have run various ownership checkers but before we have run diagnostics for trivial types (e.x.: DiagnosticConstantPropagation).
+This loss of triviality is not an issue for most of the pipeline since we eliminate all move only wrapper types for trivial types during the guaranteed optimizations after we have run various ownership checkers but before we have run diagnostics for trivial types (e.x.: DiagnosticConstantPropagation).